JenJayme/new-employee-dir/README.md

 ![License](https://img.shields.io/github/license/jenjayme/employee-directory)
 <hr>

 This Employee Directory presents a table of employee photos and information for easy reference, taking advantage of React.js to render images and data quickly and beautifully.
+Users can sort on any column by clicking the column heading, filter by birthday month, and refresh data.

 <hr>